 WCATY instructors work closely with program directors and curriculum specialists to design rigorous and innovative courses specifically for gifted and talented students.
-If you are interested in becoming a WCATY instructor, please contact us at email@example.com.
-WCATY hires instructors for year-round opportunities, so feel free to contact WCATY at any time.
+If you are interested in becoming a WCATY instructor, please contact us at firstname.lastname@example.org.
+WCATY hires instructors for winter and summer opportunities, so feel free to contact WCATY at any time.

 If you have an idea for a future WCATY class, submit your three-to-four paragraph proposal to email@example.com.
 Submit your proposal by October 1 for your idea to be considered for the upcoming summer program season.